 Wiki Novelty and Counter-Arguments

-Closes peer-review-readiness §7: “Novelty claims and competing-view callouts absent.”
-Two parts: (1) what the wiki actually contributes that wasn’t already in the standards literature; (2) the strongest counter-arguments a serious peer reviewer would surface against the wiki’s load-bearing theses, with the wiki’s honest response.
+This page has two parts: what the wiki contributes beyond the standards literature, and the strongest counter-arguments a serious peer reviewer would raise against the wiki’s load-bearing theses, with a response to each.

 Part 1 — What’s actually new in the wiki